jananitework/week1-10weekcloudops/README.md

 ```
 3.1.
 DNS Registrar : Create your own domain by registering with some DNS registrar.
 Map your desired subdomain with the CDN Endpoint hostname obtained in previos step.
 3.2.
-Custom Domain in Azure : Associate a custom domain for your CDN endpoint to your own subdomain.
+Custom Domain in Azure : Associate a custom domain for your CDN endpoint.
 3.3.
 SSL/TLS : To validate your domain, you can either add own certicates and upload it in Azure Key Vault or use can leverage Azures CDN managed certificates.
 ```